Introduction

 The sample program segment above slows down the action by 5 Seconds before executing the next statement after the Loop statement.

-We can get the current Date and Time Value from the System with the use of Now() Built-in Function.
+We can get the current Date and Time Value from the System with the use of the Now() Built-in Function.
 The Date() Function returns the Current System Date.

 While designing a Table you can set the Default Value Property of the Date/Time Field to Date() Function or Now() Function to insert Current System Date or Current Date and Time Stamp respectively, when a new record is added to the Table.